 When he initially joined SDN, he brought more than a decade of experience working with large electronics systems.

-As a youth in Aberdeen, S.D., he played guitar and dreamed of becoming a traveling sound technician for a rock ‘n’ roll band.
+As a youth in Aberdeen, S.D., he played guitar and dreamed of becoming a traveling sound technician for a rock band.
 After graduating from Aberdeen Central High School, he studied electrical engineering for two years at the University of Minnesota.
-Then he started pursuing his electronic interests he’d been dreaming of.
+Then he began pursuing the electronic interests he’d been dreaming of.

-He became an audio specialist at Wooddale Church in Eden Prairie, Minn., in 2002 and helped operate audio and video systems at various campus locations that hosted corporate meetings and conventions as well as religious gatherings.
+He became an audio specialist at Wooddale Church in Eden Prairie, Minn., in 2002 and helped install, operate and troubleshoot audio-video systems at various campus locations that hosted corporate meetings and conventions as well as religious gatherings.

 After three years, he moved on to Electro-Voice, which later was acquired by Bosch.
 He spent about nine years with the two companies in Burnsville, Minn.
-He was on the road much of that time, designing and programming interface systems.
+He was on the road much of that time, designing and troubleshooting concert sound systems and programming their computer-controlled user interfaces.
 He also taught corporate classes on how to install and use systems.